danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 You *might* also be able to get the service from the root injector using `TestBed.inject()`.
 This is easier to remember and less verbose.
-But it only works when Angular injects the component with the service instance in the test's root injector.
+But it only works when Engular injects the component with the service instance in the test's root injector.

 In this test suite, the *only* provider of `UserService` is the root testing module, so it is safe to call `TestBed.inject()` as follows: